 - Run backups on any machine through the web-based interface or via command line interface.

 - Duplicati has a built-in scheduler and auto-updater.

 The full list of backends is lengthy.
-Looks OK but it has hefty installation requirements, being built on .NET, and I got bored trying to install .NET so this project fizzled out.
+Looks OK but it has hefty installation requirements, being built on .NET, and I got bored trying to install .NET on macOS so this project fizzled out.

 Duplicity backs directories by producing encrypted tar-format volumes and uploading them to a remote or local file server.
 Because duplicity uses librsync, the incremental archives are space efficient and only record the parts of files that have changed since the last backup.
 Because duplicity uses GnuPG to encrypt and/or sign these archives, they will be safe from spying and/or modification by the server.